-The dist\type entry may be set to NONE, NORMAL, LOGNORMAL, EXPONENTIAL, CHISQUARED, GAMMA, UNIFORM, or BETA.
+The dist_type entry may be set to NONE, NORMAL, LOGNORMAL, EXPONENTIAL, CHISQUARED, GAMMA, UNIFORM, or BETA.
 The default value of NONE indicates that the observation error table file should be used rather than the configuration file settings.

-The dist\parm entry is an array of length 1 or 2 specifying the parameters for the distribution selected in dist\type.
+The dist_parm entry is an array of length 1 or 2 specifying the parameters for the distribution selected in dist_type.
 The GAMMA, UNIFORM, and BETA distributions are defined by two parameters, specified as a comma-separated list (a,b), whereas all other distributions are defined by a single parameter.

-The inst\bias\scale and inst\bias\offset entries specify bias scale and offset values that should be applied to observation values prior to perturbing them.
+The inst_bias_scale and inst_bias_offset entries specify bias scale and offset values that should be applied to observation values prior to perturbing them.
 These entries enable bias-correction on the fly.

 Defining the observation error information in the configuration file is convenient but limited.
 The random perturbations for all points in the current verification task are drawn from the same distribution.
-Specifying an observation error table file instead (by setting dist\type = NONE;) provides much finer control, enabling the user to define observation error distribution information and bias-correction logic separately for each observation variable name, message type, PrepBUFR report type, input report type, instrument type, station ID, range of heights, range of pressure levels, and range of values.
+Specifying an observation error table file instead (by setting dist_type = NONE;) provides much finer control, enabling the user to define observation error distribution information and bias-correction logic separately for each observation variable name, message type, PrepBUFR report type, input report type, instrument type, station ID, range of heights, range of pressure levels, and range of values.

 '''

 output_flag = {

 ecnt = NONE;

+rps

 = NONE;

 rhist = NONE;

 phist = NONE;

 orank = NONE;

 ssvar = NONE;

 relp = NONE;

 pct

 = NONE;

 pstd = NONE;

+pjc

 = NONE;

-pjc
+= NONE;

 prc

-= NONE;

 eclv = NONE;

+}

 '''

-The output\flag array controls the type of output that is generated.
+The output_flag array controls the type of output that is generated.
 Each flag corresponds to an output line type in the STAT file.
 Setting the flag to NONE indicates that the line type should not be generated.
 Setting the flag to STAT indicates that the line type should be written to the STAT file only.
 Setting the flag to BOTH indicates that the line type should be written to the STAT file as well as a separate ASCII file where the data is grouped by line type.
 The output flags correspond to the following output line types:

 - 1. ECNT for Continuous Ensemble Statistics - 2.
 RPS for Ranked Probability Score Statistics - 3.
 RHIST for Ranked Histogram Counts - 4.
 PHIST for Probability Integral Transform Histogram Counts - 5.
-ORANK for Ensemble Matched Pair Information when point observations are supplied

-- 6. SSVAR for Binned Spread/Skill Variance Information - 7.
+ORANK for Ensemble Matched Pair Information when point observations are supplied - 6.
+SSVAR for Binned Spread/Skill Variance Information - 7.
 RELP for Relative Position Counts - 8.
-PCT for Contingency Table counts for derived ensemble relative frequencies - 9.
-PSTD for Probabilistic statistics for dichotomous outcomes for derived ensemble relative frequencies - 10.
+PCT for Contingency Table counts for derived ensemble relative frequencies

+- 9. PSTD for Probabilistic statistics for dichotomous outcomes for derived ensemble relative frequencies - 10.
 PJC for Joint and Conditional factorization for derived ensemble relative frequencies - 11.
 PRC for Receiver Operating Characteristic for derived ensemble relative frequencies - 12.
-ECLV for Economic Cost/Loss Relative Value for derived ensemble relative frequencies
+ECIV for Economic Cost/Loss Relative Value for derived ensemble relative frequencies

 '''

-ensemble_flag = {
+nc_orank_flag = {

-latlon

-= TRUE;

-mean

-= TRUE;

-stdev

-= TRUE;
+latlon = TRUE;

-minus

-= TRUE;
+mean = TRUE;

-plus

-= TRUE;
+raw = TRUE;

-min

-= TRUE;
+rank = TRUE;

-= TRUE:

-max

-range

-= TRUE;
+pit = TRUE;

 vld_count = TRUE;

-frequency = TRUE;

-nep

-= FALSE;

-nmep

-= FALSE;

-= TRUE;

-rank

-= FALSE;
+weight = FALSE;

-weight

 }

 '''

-The ensemble\flag specifies which derived ensemble fields should be calculated and output.
+The nc_orank_flag specifies which gridded verification output types should be written to the Observation Rank (orank.nc) NetCDF file.
+This output file is only created when gridded observations have been provided with the -grid_obs command line option.
 Setting the flag to TRUE produces output of the specified field, while FALSE produces no output for that field type.
 The flags correspond to the following output line types: